Rheannone/Rheannone/README.md

 ### Oh, hey!!  🥂

 I'm a full-stack software engineer and avid challenge-chaser with a love for history.
-I recently completed a 6 month full stack software engineering bootcamp at App Academy, formalizing my NYC freelancing experience with over 2000 straight up grinding Javascript, Python, et al.
+I recently completed a 6 month full stack software engineering bootcamp at App Academy, formalizing my NYC freelancing experience with over 2000 hours of grinding Javascript, Python, et al.

 - 📚 I’m working on "My-Groovy-Library" to explore the Google API